Have you ever started out wanting to do your best, only to find yourself exhausted from trying to get everything just right?

 But Martha was distracted by all the preparations that had to be made.
 She came to him and asked, “Lord, don’t you care that my sister has left me to do the work by myself?
 Tell her to help me!”
 “Martha, Martha,” the Lord answered, “you are worried and upset about many things, but few things are needed—or indeed only one.
 Mary has chosen what is better, and it will not be taken away from her.”
 (Luke 10:40-42)

 Like Martha, my heart and mind sincerely want to please God.
-However, somewhere along the way, my pursuance of excellence was always turning into striving for perfection.
-This type of striving was leaving me exhausted, disappointed, and frustrated.
+However, somewhere along the way, my pursuit of excellence turned into a striving for perfection.
+This type of striving left me exhausted, disappointed, and frustrated.
 It seemed as though I could never do enough or be enough.
-Have you ever felt this way?

 When the Unexpected Visits